 The refusal of the NY Assembly to implement a congestion charge ($4 for cars and $21 for trucks aka lorries) is a shame.
 The only amendment I would have recommended would have been to increase the charge on SUVs (I have long been an anti-SUVist).
 I have been applauding from afar the efforts in NY to improve the quality of life.
 Even though people in London may not all enjoy paying the congestion charge, it does seem to have reduced inner city traffic and encouraged more bicycles and public transportation.
 Part of Bloomberg’s 127 point environmental program, the congestion charge was clearly one of the pinnacle measures.
 As NYC continues to attract new inhabitants (expected to add another one million people over the next 20 years), Bloomberg is right to act now.
 While some may well be claiming the motivation of his program is a higher political ambition, as far as I am concerned, the program has every right to exist.
 Having a clean, ‘crime-free’ [more like crime-reduced] New York was Giuliani’s legacy.
 Aiming to have a clean air, congestion-free New York is Bloomberg’s intended legacy.
 Some 40% of the 127 measures will require legislative approval.
 Per an NPR interview, the proposal includes “buying cleaner school buses, cracking down on idling cars, and incentives to make older buildings more energy efficient.
 New construction would also have to be 20 percent more efficient than currently required…” While I haven’t read the entire manifesto, I cast my vote in favor in principle.
 I hope that the other measures get a favorable treatment.

 Minter Dial is an international professional speaker, author & consultant on Leadership, Branding and Digital Strategy.
 After a successful international career at L’Oréal, Minter Dial returned to his entrepreneurial roots and has spent the last ten years helping senior management teams and Boards to adapt to the new exigencies of the digitally enhanced marketplace.
 He has worked with world-class organisations to help activate their brand strategies, and figure out how best to integrate new technologies, digital tools, devices and platforms.
 Above all, Minter works to catalyse a change in mindset and dial up transformation.
 Minter received his BA in Trilingual Literature from Yale University (1987) and gained his MBA at INSEAD, Fontainebleau (1993).
 His books include Heartificial Empathy, Putting Heart into Business and Artificial Intelligence, bowed in December 2018 and won the Book Excellence Award 2019 as well as being shortlisted for the Business Book Awards 2019.
 It's available in Audiobook, Kindle and Paperback.
 He is also co-author of Futureproof (Pearson, Sep 2017) and sole author of The Last Ring Home (Myndset Press, Nov 2016), a book and documentary film, both of which have won awards and critical acclaim.
-Minter's newest book on leadership, You Lead, How being yourself makes you a better leader, published by Kogan Page, was released January 2021.
+Minter's latest book, You Lead, How being yourself makes you a better leader, published by Kogan Page, won the Business Book Award 2022 in the category of Leadership.
 It's easy to inquire about booking Minter Dial here.
 View all posts by Minter Dial